 #6 – File Your Annual Reports

 This final step is a bonus, but you’ll need to file an annual report to maintain your active LLC status the year after you form the company.
-You can file the annual report online between January 1st and May 1st, 2022 (11:59 PM EST on that last Sunday).
-There’s a $400 late fee if you don’t file it between these times, so it pays to stay organized.
+You can file the annual report online between January 1st and May 1st, 2023.
+The filing deadline is 11:59 PM EST. There’s a $400 late fee if the report isn’t filed by 11:59 PM EST on May 1st, so it pays to stay organized.